 - B. Application for Membership.
-Upon initial application for membership in the Society, each applicant shall be given a copy of these Bylaws as well as the adopted Code of Ethics.
-The applicant shall then sign a statement attesting to the fact of having read and understood the Bylaws and the adopted Code of Ethics.
-The applicant shall also indicate his/her intention to abide by these Bylaws and the adopted Code of Ethics.
+Upon initial application for membership in the Society, each applicant shall be given a copy of these Bylaws as well as the Code of Ethics, Code of Ethics Disciplinary Procedures, and other ISHRS policies, procedures, alerts, and rules (collectively "Governing Documents").
+As a prerequisite to membership, the applicant must sign a Membership Agreement pursuant to which, among other things, members agree to abide by all Governing Documents, which may be amended by the Society from time to time.
 Application for specific classes of membership shall be made as follows: - 1.
 Application for Fellow Membership.
-A Member in good standing may make written application for Fellow Membership to the Secretary of the Society, in the format prescribed by the Board or its designee. - 2.
-Application for Membership.
-Except as set forth in Section III(A)(3) above, any physician whose medical license(s) (where applicable) is/are in good standing and who meets additional minimum educational requirements may make written application for Membership to the Secretary of the Society, in the format prescribed by the Board or its designee. - 3.
-Application for Associate Membership.
-Except as set forth in Section III(A)(4) above, any physician whose medical license(s) (where applicable) is/are in good standing may make written application for Associate Membership to the Secretary of the Society, in the format prescribed by the Board or its designee.
+A Member in good standing may make written application for Fellow Membership to the Secretary of the Society, in the format prescribed by the Board or its designee.

-- 4. Application for Resident Membership.
+- Application for Membership.
+Except as set forth in Section III(A)(3) above, any physician whose medical license(s) (where applicable) is/are in good standing and who meets additional minimum educational requirements may make written application for Membership to the Secretary of the Society, in the format prescribed by the Board or its designee. - Application for Associate Membership.
+Except as set forth in Section III(A)(4) above, any physician whose medical license(s) (where applicable) is/are in good standing may make written application for Associate Membership to the Secretary of the Society, in the format prescribed by the Board or its designee. - 4.
+Application for Resident Membership.
 An applicant for Resident Membership must submit to the Secretary of the Society a letter from the Chief of Service or Program Director, in which the Chief or Program Director attests to the resident's moral character and enrollment in the residency program, and recommends the resident for Resident Membership in the Society. - 5.
 Application for Emeritus Membership.
 An eligible Fellow or Member may apply for Emeritus Membership, in writing, to the Board if he/she is no longer engaged in active medical practice for more than fifty (50) days per year. - 6.
 Application for Adjunct Membership.
 Applicants for Adjunct Membership may make written application to the Secretary of the Society, in the format prescribed by the Board or its designee. - 7.
 Application for Surgical Assistant Membership.
 Applicants for Surgical Assistant Membership may make written application to the Secretary of the Society, in the format prescribed by the Board or its designee.